John F. Meade: Biography

-In the Legislature

 In the fall of 1848, he was elected to represent Brown County, replacing fellow Democrat David Agry.
 When he assumed office in the Assembly in January 1849, he is reported to have been 28 years old, a farmer originally from Pennsylvania who had been in Wisconsin twelve years.
 He was succeeded for the 1850 session by fellow Democrat Charles D. Robinson.

+In February 1850 he was one of nine investors in The Two Rivers and Green Bay Plank Road Company, with a capital stock of $100,000 to build a plank road from Two Rivers to Green Bay.

-Personal life and death
+Personal life and family

+John Meade was a son of David P. Meade and his wife Lydia (' Wilde).
+Both parents were Irish immigrants, originally from Dublin.

+John's sister Catherine, who had summoned the family to Wisconsin, married George W. Lawe, the son of Judge John Lawe and his half-Menominee wife, Sophia Therese (' Rankin).
+John Lawe was a prominent fur trader and associate judge for Brown County, who had come to Wisconsin from Canada in 1797.
+On December 7, 1842, John was appointed Assistant Clerk of the House of Representatives of the Wisconsin Territory.

-On March 9, 1849, he received $150 on behalf of his wife and two sons, payments being distributed to persons of Menominee blood under the terms of Article 4 of the treaty of October 18, 1848, between the United States and the Menominee Indians.
+Lawe also had a daughter, Mary "Polly" Lawe.
+John Meade married Mary Lawe on November 6, 1841, in Brown County.
+They had at least two sons.
+As a result of his wife and sons' Menominee heritage, Meade received $150 on their behalf under the terms of Article 4 of the treaty of October 18, 1848, between the United States and the Menominee Indians.